What’s the best tyre pressure for sand? (Don’t get bogged)

 Be aware that if you corner quickly, your chances of rolling a tyre off the bead increase phenomenally.
 You should never brake hard, or turn quickly on soft sand anyway, but even more so when you have low tyre pressures.

 The heavier your vehicle is, the more air you should keep in your 4WD.
-Likewise, if you go up in tyre sizes, you gain flotation and may not need to deflate them as much.
+Likewise, if you fit taller tyres, you gain flotation and may not need to deflate them as much.
 The right PSI for beach driving takes a bit of trial and error, and vastly depends on how soft the beach is.

 Don’t be afraid to let more air out